NipunPushpakumara/cybersecurity_milestoen_2/README.md

 # Cybersecurity Milestone 2

+# 🔐 Encryption & Hashing API

-This repository contains an API that demonstrates basic key generation, encryption, decryption, and hashing functionality for educational purposes.
-It supports AES encryption, decryption, and SHA-256 hashing.
+This repository contains an API demonstrating **basic key generation, encryption, decryption, and hashing functionality** for educational purposes.
+It supports:

+- **AES Key Gernation, Encryption & Decryption (key sizes : 128, 192, 256)**
+- **SHA-256,SHA-512 Hashing**

 ## 🚀 Deployment on Render

 This API is deployed on **Render's free Hobby plan**, which comes with the following behavior: